The Howard Hughes Corporation Inc.

 Summary:

-Has denied service to customers, suppliers, or vendors due to their political views or religious beliefs OR corporately boycotts, divests, or sanctions regions, people groups, or industries.
+View Full Corporate Bias Ratings ReportHas canceled customers, suppliers, or vendors due to their political views or religious beliefs OR corporately boycotts, divests, or sanctions regions, people groups, or industries.

 Charitable giving (including employee matching programs) policies or practices discriminate against charitable organizations based on views or religious beliefs.

-Employment policies fail to protect against discrimination based on political affiliation/views and/or religion.
+Employment policies fail to protect against viewpoint or other discrimination and/or are ideological in nature.

 The Howard Hughes Corporation does not provide viewpoint protections for its employees (1).

-Uses corporate reputation to support ideological causes and/or organizations hostile to freedom of expression.
+Uses corporate reputation to support causes, organizations, or policies hostile to freedom of expression.

 Uses corporate funds to advance ideological causes, organizations, or policies hostile to freedom of expression.